Youssef-Hossam2274/Online-Library-website/README.md

 # Online-Library-website

 This project is an online library website designed to facilitate the borrowing of books.
 Users can browse through a diverse collection of books, check availability, and borrow their desired titles.
-The platform provides a seamless experience for book enthusiasts to discover, read, and return books online.
+The platform provides a seamless experience for book enthusiasts to discover, borrow books online.

 ## Features